collectionsasdata/collectionsasdata.github.io/facet1_mit_rodgers.md

 ---
 ---

 [Collections as Data Facets]() document collections as data implementations.
-An implementation consists of the people, services, practices, technologies, and infrastructure that aim to encourage computational use of cultural heritage collections.
-Ultimately, a collection of facets presents a multifaceted argument for the present and future state of collections as data.
+An implementation consists of the people, services, practices, technologies, and infrastructure that aim to encourage computational use of cultural heritage collections. **Ultimately, a collection of facets presents a multifaceted argument for the present and future state of collections as data.**

-Documentation for each facet is accessible and suggests practical entry points to engaging collections as data development.
-Scalable, non-scalable, experimental, work in progress, and trial collections as data implementations are equally encouraged for submission.

 ---